Oceania: Micronesia

 Micronesia began to be settled several millennia ago, although there are competing theories about the origin and arrival of the first settlers.
 There are numerous difficulties with conducting archaeological excavations in the islands, due to their size, settlement patterns and storm damage.
 As a result, much evidence is based on linguistic analysis.

 The earliest archaeological traces of civilization have been found on the island of Saipan, dated to 1500 BCE or slightly before.
 The ancestors of the Micronesians settled there over 4,000 years ago.
-A decentralized chieftain-based system eventually evolved into a more centralized economic and religious culture centered on Yap and Pohnpei.
+A decentralized chieftain-based system eventually evolved into a more centralized economic and religious culture centred on Yap and Pohnpei.
 The prehistories of many Micronesian islands such as Yap are not known very well.

-The first people of the Northern Mariana Islands navigated to the islands and discovered it at some period between 4000 BCE to 2000 BCE from South-East Asia.
+The first people of the Northern Mariana Islands navigated to the islands and discovered it at some period between 4000 BCE to 2000 BCE from Southeast Asia.
 They became known as the Chamorros.
 Their language was named after them.
 The ancient Chamorro left a number of megalithic ruins, including Latte stone.
 The Refaluwasch or Carolinian people came to the Marianas in the 1800s from the Caroline Islands.
 Micronesian colonists gradually settled the Marshall Islands during the 2nd millennium BCE, with inter-island navigation made possible using traditional stick charts.

 Polynesia

 The Polynesian people are considered to be by linguistic, archaeological and human genetic ancestry a subset of the sea-migrating Austronesian people and tracing Polynesian languages places their prehistoric origins in the Malay Archipelago, and ultimately, in Taiwan.
 Between c.
-3000 and 1000 BCE, speakers of Austronesian languages began spreading from Taiwan into Island South-East Asia, as tribes whose natives were thought to have arrived through South China c.
+3000 and 1000 BCE, speakers of Austronesian languages began spreading from Taiwan into Island Southeast Asia, as tribes whose natives were thought to have arrived through South China c.
 8,000 years ago to the edges of western Micronesia and on into Melanesia.

 In the archaeological record there are well-defined traces of this expansion which allow the path it took to be followed and dated with some certainty.
 It is thought that by roughly 1400 BCE, "Lapita Peoples", so-named after their pottery tradition, appeared in the Bismarck Archipelago of north-west Melanesia.

 Easter Islanders claimed that a chief Hotu Matuꞌa discovered the island in one or two large canoes with his wife and extended family.
 They are believed to have been Polynesian.
 Around 1200, Tahitian explorers discovered and began settling the area.
 This date range is based on glottochronological calculations and on three radiocarbon dates from charcoal that appears to have been produced during forest clearance activities.
 Moreover, a recent study which included radiocarbon dates from what is thought to be very early material suggests that the island was discovered and settled as recently as 1200.